wyuinche/mitum-js-util/README.md

 bs58.encode(sign); // '381yXYmfPnG4vefuMCQNhZzQzBbscttUvhuxUr4y62EvWCWUwtMXoUgVZGysA2jSEtPKBJevtD4nrsePdiQKdGjwrzqgJSev'
 ```

-Omit ether/stellar keypair sign. (bcz same...)

 ## Add Fact Signature to Operation

-With 'Signer' object in 'mitum-js-util', you can add new fact signature to operation json.
+With `Signer` object in 'mitum-js-util', you can add new fact signature to operation json.

-To add signatures, you must prepare 'network id' and 'signing key'.
+To add signatures, you must prepare `network id` and `signing key`.

 ### Usage